Joe Malone

-Maurice Joseph Malone (February 28, 1890 – May 15, 1969) was a Canadian professional ice hockey centre.
+Maurice Joseph Cletus Malone (February 28, 1890 – May 15, 1969) was a Canadian professional ice hockey centre.
 He played in the National Hockey Association (NHA) and National Hockey League (NHL) for the Quebec Bulldogs, Montreal Canadiens, and Hamilton Tigers from 1910 to 1924.
-Known for his scoring feats and clean play, Malone led the NHL in goals and points in 1918 and 1920.
-He is the only player in the history of the NHL to score seven goals in a single game, accomplishing the feat in 1920.
-He was elected to the Hockey Hall of Fame in 1950.
+Known for his scoring feats and clean play, Malone led the NHL in goals and points in 1918 and 1920, and the NHA in goals twice, in 1913 and 1917 (in a tie).
+He won the Stanley Cup with Quebec in 1912 and 1913.

+One of the first hockey superstars of the early 20th century, Malone holds or shares 13 NHL records that have stood unbroken over a century after his retirement, including seven that have never been matched.
+In the inaugural 1917–18 NHL season, Malone scored 2.20 goals per game over 20 games played, a single-season record that remains the highest ever.
+He is also the only player in the history of the NHL to score seven goals in a single game, accomplishing the feat in 1920.
+Malone was elected to the Hockey Hall of Fame in 1950.

 Personal life

-Malone, the second of eleven children, was born in Sillery, a town outside of Quebec City, on February 28, 1890.
+Malone, the second of eleven children, was born in Saint-Colomb-de-Sillery, a town outside of Quebec City, on February 28, 1890.
 His father, Maurice Joseph Malone, was of Irish descent and also related to the Gignac family, of Quebecois origin.
 His mother was Marie-Louise Rochon, who was Quebecois herself.
 Maurice Joseph worked in the lumber industry, as did his father and grandfather.
-Malone played hockey from an early age: he was noted in local newspapers as early as 1904 for his exploits, with one report calling him "a rising star".
+In 1916 he married Mathilda Power.
+During the First World War, Malone worked with the North American Arms Company.
+After his playing career, Malone worked for a telephone company in Montreal.
+He died of a heart attack on May 15, 1969, in Montreal, Quebec.